 "You took my little brother, tied him up, pumped him full of heroin, and left him to die in this shit hole.
 Now I ask you: do you think I have the slightest bit of remorse about cutting you open and letting your guts decorate the floor?"

-Thor gets a Crowning Moment of Awesome (that doubles as Crowning Moment of Funny) when the Ministry of Magic tries to take Harry away from Tony: Thor breaks in and calmly warns the Wizengamot that voting for taking Harry away would cause Thor to tear down the building and break all bones in every member of the Ministry.
+Thor gets a Crowning Moment Of Awesome (that doubles as Crowning Moment of Funny) when the Ministry of Magic tries to take Harry away from Tony: Thor breaks in and calmly warns the Wizengamot that voting for taking Harry away would cause Thor to tear down the building and break every single bone of every member of the Ministry.
 Harry then gets him to amend it into only tearing down the building and breaking the bones of everyone who voted yes (the rest of the Ministry people are innocent, and the Aurors that would try and fail to stop him are merely doing their job).
 The Wizengamot promptly vote to leave Harry with Tony.

-Harry shows tendencies towards this in The Wizard In The Shadows, with generally whatever has been stupid enough to push the Berserk Button of hurting his friends being fried or straight up vaporised and a very large crater being left behind.
+Harry shows tendencies towards this in The Wizard in the Shadows, with generally whatever has been stupid enough to push the Berserk Button of hurting his friends being fried or straight up vaporised and a crater the size of a soccer pitch being left behind.

 Matt: I know you're Kira or whatever... this is me impressed.
 Doesn't change the fact that if you start any funny business with her, I'll shoot you through the fucking wall.
 I'm quicker than you and your little Diary of Death.
 OK?

 Light: It was you, wasn't it?
 You fucking tried to kill him!